 In iGCSE Literature, students study four texts over the whole course.
 These include: a collection of poetry, a prose text (novel or short story collection), a Shakespeare text and one additional text chosen freely at the discretion of the teacher.
 During the course, students will be required to develop strong analytical skills, through close reading and also to consider broader issues such as theme, character and the author’s style.
 CIE change the texts slightly every year and teachers are free to choose the texts best suited to the needs of their group.

 A note on timing

 Classes may well tackle different parts of the course at different times across each year, aiming towards covering the same areas by the end of Year 10 and then again by exam time in Year 11.
 As a result, classes may also undertake different tasks at different times.

 Summative assessment on both courses takes place in two ways: formal examinations and coursework.
 One full exam will be written by all students during the scheduled Internal Examination period in Year 10, as well as a shorter Literature exam during class time around this time.
 Trial examinations will take place in January of Year 11, when students will sit both full Language and Literature examinations.
-At the end of the course in Year 11, students undertake three examinations:
+At the end of the course in Year 11, students undertake four examinations: